Burning Paradise: Plot

+Production

+Hong Kong director and producer Tsui Hark was initially offered to direct a remake of silent film The Burning of the Red Lotus Temple and passed on the option to make it.
+He suggested the producers to offer it to director Ringo Lam.Lam had been interested in creating a wuxia film for years and accepted the offer.
+The film was shot in Shanghai and predominantly on soundstages which was unusual for Lam.
+It was shot near where Hark was filming his film Green Snake (1993).

 Release

 Time Out London referred to the film as a "A box office disaster in Hong Kong".
-After its release in Hong Kong on 27 March 1994, it grossed a total of HK$1,819,69.
+After its release in Hong Kong on 27 March 1994, it grossed a total of HK$1,819,69 against a HK$23 million budget.
 The film was the 145th highest-grossing film in Hong Kong for 1994.

 The film was released direct-to-video in the United Kingdom.
 The film was released on DVD on 29 June 2010.
 The DVD contains an interview with Tsui Hark and the film's trailer.

 Reception

 Time Out London stated that "Some of the acrobatic fights do seem grimly anarchic, but the endless booby traps grow tiresome and the film's 'dark side' is undercut by feeble elements of humour and romance.
 As a genre piece: too little, too late."
 Film 4 opined that "Lam gives the story a new twist by envisaging the temple as a kind of Quake-type fortress complete with bottomless pits, traps, poison gases and other nasties that await the two fighters who are assigned to free the monks.
 Some amazing cinematography and art direction lift this endeavour out of the ordinary."
 The Austin Chronicle praised the film, stating that it is "Lam's bizarre direction that makes this one of the better chopsocky efforts in recent memory.
 He manages to make the genre's clichés seem brand new again, creating a considerably darker and more sinister piece than your typical martial arts picture" and that "Although the finale is a slight letdown, for the most part, Burning Paradise is a terrific movie that tells an old story with a new attitude."

 Variety referred to the film as "the highly entertaining but uncharacteristic swordplay item" in a review of Lam's later feature The Adventurers.